LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/intro.rst

 A few things worth noting in this example:

-* Note we make use of the fact that if the function being wrapped is unambiguous, allowing us to use a compact function pointer without the full explicit function prescription.
+* This example uses the fact that if the function being wrapped is unambiguous, the C++ function pointer does not need the full explicit function prescription.
 This is reflected in the PYB11Generator syntax when we write the ``def add()`` function in python without arguments or a return type.
-* In order to directly insert the C++ function definition into the resulting C++ file we have used the special variable ``PYB11preamble`` variable.
-A more typical use case will require ``#include``ing the necessary C++ header files in the generated code, which is accomplished through another special variable, ``PYB11includes``, described later.
+* In order to directly insert the C++ function definition into the resulting C++ file, we have used the special variable ``PYB11preamble`` variable.
+A more typical use case will require ``#include`` ing the necessary C++ header files in the generated code, which is accomplished through another special variable, ``PYB11includes``, described later.

+  * In general special variables and commands to PYB11Generator use the prefix ``PYB11`` such as ``PYB11preamble`` in this example.

-* This example also demonstrates how doc strings (both for the module and function) are picked up from the ordinary python syntax in ``simple_example.py`` and propagated to the pybind11 bindings.
+* Note also that ordinary Python doc strings (both for the module and function) are picked up from ``simple_example.py`` and propagated to the pybind11 bindings.

 This example demonstrates the steps necessary to create a usable python module using PYB11Generator: